Marine debris

 - Tangaroa Blue: Balloons fact sheet

-Council has installed stormwater drain baskets (Drain Buddies) along areas of our coast adjacent to our many waterways.
+We have installed stormwater drain baskets (Drain Buddies) along areas of our coast next to waterways.
 The Drain Buddy is a heavy-duty basket that captures street litter, sediment and organic debris before it reaches the waterway.

-Litter dropped on roadsides, pathways and gutters usually end up in the stormwater system.
-In some areas, Council has installed Gross Pollutant Traps (commonly called GPTs).
+Litter dropped on roadsides, pathways and gutters usually ends up in the stormwater system.
+In some areas, we have installed Gross Pollutant Traps (GPTs).
 GPTs catch stormwater pollution before it enters waterways.
-GPTs act like a filter, retaining litter but allowing water to flow through.
-Not all areas are suitable for GPTs, however Drain Buddies are ideal for these areas.
+GPTs act like a filter, catching litter but allowing water to flow through.
+Not all areas are suitable for GPTs, but Drain Buddies are ideal for these areas.

-Council staff clean and record all the litter in the Drain Buddies four times a year.
-Council then records the findings on the Australian Marine Debris Initiatives database.
-By recording the litter findings, we can monitor how well the Drain Buddies are working and identify what items we are capturing.
-This allows us to look at the source of the litter and develop programs that target this source and eliminate it.
+Our staff clean and record all the litter in the Drain Buddies four times a year.
+We then record the findings on the Australian Marine Debris Initiatives database.
+This allows us to track how well the Drain Buddies are working and identify the items we're capturing.
+We can then look at the source of the litter and develop programs that target this source and eliminate it.

 More information